timescale/docs.timescale.com-content/tutorials/prometheus-adapter.md

 2. A PostgreSQL database with the `pg_prometheus` and `timescaledb` extensions

-At a high-level, here is how it works:
+At a high-level, here's how it works:

 <img class="main-content__illustration" src="http://assets.iobeam.com/images/docs/collecting-metrics.jpg" alt="Prometheus TimescaleDB Adapter"/>

 All the data is first collected into Prometheus.
-Then Prometheus forwards it to the configured [Prometheus PostgreSQL Adapter][postgresql adapter] and then further towards the database with the [pg_prometheus extension][pg_prometheus] and finally to TimescaleDB.
+Then, Prometheus forwards it to the configured [Prometheus PostgreSQL Adapter][postgresql adapter], which in turn forwards the data towards the database with the [pg_prometheus extension][pg_prometheus] and finally TimescaleDB.

 ### Prometheus PostgreSQL Adapter - the remote storage adapter

 The adapter is basically a translation proxy that Prometheus uses for reading and writing data into TimescaleDB/PostgreSQL.
-Whenever Prometheus scrapes some service for metrics it will send the data to the adapter who is responsible for writing the data to the database.
+Whenever Prometheus scrapes some service for metrics it will send the data to the adapter which is responsible for writing the data to the database.
 Because the data from Prometheus arrives as a Protobuf, it needs to be first deserialized and then converted into the [Prometheus native format][] before it is inserted into the database.

 The adapter has a dependency on the pg_prometheus PostgreSQL extension, which takes care of writing the data in most optimal format for storage and querying within TimescaleDB/PostgreSQL.

 ### Pg_Prometheus

-In order to slim down the adapter and enable seamless integration with the database, we decided to build a PostgreSQL extension.
+In order to slim down the adapter and enable seamless integration with the database, we decided to build a PostgreSQL extension called `pg_prometheus`.
 The extension translates from the [Prometheus data model][Prometheus native format] into a compact SQL model that is stored efficiently and is easy to query.

 To do this, Pg_Prometheus stores data in two tables in a “normalized format”,